-WBCs provide free, to low-cost counseling and training and focus on women who want to start, grow, and expand their small businesses.
-SBA supports 146 Women’s Business Centers - the largest WBC network in the history of the SBA - signifying the tripling of WBCs at HBCUs and Minority Serving Institutions (MSIs) under SBA Administrator Guzman.
+WBCs provide free, to low-cost counseling and training.
+Their focus is on women who want to start, grow, and expand their small businesses.

 - Small Business Development Centers (SBDCs)

-SBDCs provide counseling and training to small businesses including working with SBA to develop and provide informational tools to support business startups and existing business expansion.
+SBDCs provide counseling and training to small businesses.
+They also provide tools to support startups and existing business expansion.

 - SCORE Business Mentoring

-SCORE, the nation’s largest network of volunteers, provides expert business mentors at no cost to help small businesses plan, launch, manage, and grow.
+SCORE is the nation’s largest network of volunteers.
+It provides expert business mentors at no cost to help small businesses plan, launch, manage, and grow.

 - Small Business Digital Alliance

-The Small Business Digital Alliance is a new cosponsorship agreement between SBA and Business Forward, Inc., a non-profit organization working with small business leaders to help connect small businesses with digital tools, trainings, and expanded opportunities, and to grow their digital networks to reach new customers – free of charge.
-Through the Digital Tool Library, small businesses can access free trainings and webinars on how to start, grow, market, and fund their businesses.
+This co-sponsorship agreement between SBA and Business Forward, Inc. Business Forward is a nonprofit organization working with small business leaders.
+They help connect small businesses with digital tools, trainings, and expanded opportunities.
+They also help grow their digital networks to reach new customers – all free of charge.
+Their Digital Tool Library has free trainings and webinars on how to start, grow, market, and fund small businesses.